SpeakitGo

 Navigating Conflicting Information

-with Fatima
+Fatima :

 Excuse me, David.
 I know you're busy, but I'm encountering a bit of conflicting information on the Anderson account.
 I was hoping you could lend some clarity.